Senserva-LLC/Senserva-Inquisitor/README.md

 ```

 > [!CAUTION]
-> Please note that while is great to share, sharing of the Senserva data should be done with caution.
-Be sure who you are giving it to, and be sure to share via secured methods.
+> Please note that while sharing of Senserva output data easy to do since its in external files, it is important to handle Senserva data with care.
+Ensure you verify the recipient's identity and always use secure methods for sharing the information.
 >
 # Changing Content with the Senserva CSV file